ncsa/Swift-T-Variant-Calling/README.md

           subdir = "src/plotting_app" )
 ```

-The first time you run these commands in your system it will also install some libraries for you in case you don't have them already, namely: `lubridate, tidyverse and forcats`.
+The first time you run these commands in your system it will also install some libraries for you in case you don't have them already, namely: `lubridate`, `tidyverse` and `forcats`.

 Once all is done, a webpage should open up for you to actually take a look at your trace files.
 For a taste of how things look, you may take a look at the sample `Timing.log` file provided [in the repo](https://github.com/jacobrh91/Swift-T-Variant-Calling/master/src/plotting_app)